Speak (talk show)

 The show frequently features guest stars.
-Former NFL stars LaVar Arrington, T.J.
-Houshmandzadeh, James Harrison, Eric Dickerson, Tony Gonzalez and Michael Vick are frequent contributors to the show, as well as former NBA veteran Jim Jackson and NBA reporter Ric Bucher.
+Former NFL stars LaVar Arrington, T. J. Houshmandzadeh, James Harrison, Eric Dickerson, Tony Gonzalez, and Michael Vick have been frequent contributors to the show, as well as former NBA veteran Jim Jackson and NBA reporter Ric Bucher.

-The show is known for its distinctive, sometimes controversial viewpoints on topics that tie sports and politics together.
-Former host Whitlock was an unapologetic supporter of football and the NFL.
-Whitlock and Wiley, unlike most of the sports media, consistently expressed skepticism of former NFL quarterback Colin Kaepernick's motives as it relates to his protest during the national anthem.
-Whitlock was also a frequent critic of NBA star LeBron James and the shoe company that markets James, Nike.
+On September 3, 2024, Acho, McCoy, and Jones departed the show to join with Chase Daniel to start a new show named The Facility.
+Taylor took over as lead host of Speak, joined by Johnson, Pierce, and occasionally Michael Irvin.

+The show was canceled by Fox Sports in July 2025.